 Fundraising — Do You Really Need It?

-I think this is rarely asked by startup founders and commonly asked by investors.
-I think it’s easy for founders to believe that you HAVE TO join an accelerator and get funded to be considered a successful business.
+This question is rarely asked by startup founders and commonly asked by investors.
+I think it’s easy for founders to believe that you have to join an accelerator and get funded to be considered a successful business.
 As with any socially constructed concept, many processes are thought as mandatory when it’s followed by the mainstream.
-A good example is when people go to college because it’s the next step but they don’t ask themselves why they want the education and ultimately graduate with no goal or plan in mind.
+A good example is when people go to college because it’s the next step, but they don’t ask themselves why they want the education and ultimately graduate with no goal or plan in mind.
 I tend to think of accelerators as schools for startups and fundraising as your first big job.
 There’s no sense in participating if you don’t know what you want or need.
 Funding should be used to scale your business, not to pay you to learn whether you need to scale or how.

-Once we decided that we eventually would need outside funding, we spent the 12 weeks learning about the landscape and how best to approach it.
-Most people hate fundraising and I don’t blame them.
+Once we decided that we eventually would need outside funding, we spent our time learning about the landscape and how best to approach it.
+Most people hate fundraising, and I don’t blame them.

-Pitching was my enemy initially.
-I fought it as much as I could but knew I needed to do it in order to graduate from my accelerator.
-What I didn’t expect was how practicing to pitch to the general public would force me to become better at understanding my market and how best to appeal to each person.
-There is definitely an art to pitching and the sooner you understand this, the better of a position you’ll be in to raise money.
+Pitching was our enemy initially.
+We fought it as much as we could, but knew we needed to do it in order to graduate from the accelerator.
+What I didn’t expect was how practicing to pitch to the general public would force us to become better at understanding the market, and how best to appeal to each person.
+There is definitely an art to pitching, and the sooner you understand this, the better of a position you’ll be in to raise money.

-Another takeaway from the program was understanding what it means to be a first time entrepreneur.
-Everything was new to us so it took us longer to understand everything I’m mentioning now.
-It’s definitely worth it to jump in and learn but you should also understand that it’ll likely take you twice as long (a scary thought for investors)!
+Another takeaway from the program was understanding what it means to be a first-time entrepreneur.
+Everything was new to us, so it took us longer to understand everything we’re mentioning now.
+It’s definitely worth it to jump in and learn, but you should also understand that it’ll likely take you twice as long (a scary thought for investors)!

 Work On Your Business

-I thought this was one the most accurate portrayal and most valuable takeaway that we had from the last 12 weeks!
+We thought this was one of the most accurate portrayals and most valuable takeaway that we had from the last 12 weeks.
 You can join as many accelerators and raise millions of dollars, but in the end, it’s about your customers and your market that matters.

 Since joining DivInc, we’ve made an immense amount of progress and have aggressively increased our user acquisition rate through our go to market strategy.
 With this in mind, we know exactly what it is that we need to do this year to build a sustainable and successful business.
-When the time comes for us to scale but we do not have the funds from revenue to do so as quickly as we’d like, that is the moment to start thinking about fundraising (of course you should still be building relationships).
-Obviously this is just the mindset of our company and that everyone will have a different approach.
-It boils down to what makes most sense for you and your company?
+When the time comes for us to scale, but we do not have the funds from revenue to do so as quickly as we’d like, that is the moment to start thinking about fundraising.
+Obviously, this is just the mindset of our company as everyone will have a different approach.
+At the end of the day, it boils down to what makes the most sense for you and your company.